Balkholme

-Balkholme is a hamlet in the civil parish of Kilpin and the East Riding of Yorkshire, England.
+Balkholme is a hamlet and former civil parish, now in the parish of Kilpin and the East Riding of Yorkshire, England.
+In 1931 the parish had a population of 78.

 Balkholme is to the south of the B1230 Howden to Gilberdyke road as it crosses the M62 motorway, and 1.5 mi north-east of the parish village of Kilpin.
 The county town of Beverley is 17 mi to the north-east, the town of Howden 2.5 mi west, and the town centre of Goole approximately 4 mi south-west.

+The name Balkholme probably derives from a combination of the Old English balca meaning 'ridge' and the Old Norse holmr meaning 'island'.
+Alternatively, it could derive from balkiholmr meaning 'Balki's island'.

 In 1823, Baines recorded that Balkholme was in the parish of Howden, and the wapentake and liberty of Howdenshire, and had a population of 105 including eight farmers.
+Balkholme was formerly a township in the parish of Howden, from 1866 Balkholme was a civil parish in its own right, on 1 April 1935 the parish was abolished and merged with Kilpin and Eastrington, part also went to form Gilberdyke.

 At the east side of Balkholme is West Linton Farmhouse, a Grade II listed late 18th-century house, of two-storeys and three-bays.
 It is built of red brick in Flemish bond, with pantile roof, and has a 19th-century wing.

 There is a small RAF memorial garden on Brow Lane where a mid-air collision occurred during the Second World War between two Halifax Bombers of 578 Squadron.